create\_attachment

-Add attachments to assets in a project—more on attachments and uploading them here.
+Add attachments to assets in your project.

-Parameters
+### Parameters

-List of attachments to attach to existing assets.
+* List of attachments to attach to existing assets.
 Attachments are dictionaries containing information about the asset the attachment will be attached to, the type of attachment, and the content of the attachment.

 [